isurus-cv/AWS-SAA-C02-Course/15-Serverless-and-AppServices/notes.md

 - Runs in a **runtime environment**
 - You are billed only for the duration a function runs.
 There is no charge for having lambda functions waiting and ready to go.
+- The environment has direct memory allocation.
+There is no direct vCPU allocation, it happens behined the scenes indirectly.
+- A key part of **Serverless** architecture in AWS

 #### Lambda Architecture